What are the key millennial and Gen Z dating statistics in 2022?

 Millennial dating statistics

-What percentage of millennials are single?
-Why are millennials not dating?
+How many millennials are till single?
+How many millennials are married?
 These millennial dating statistics show you how dating has changed.
 Here, you’ll learn the most important dating habits of millennial daters.
 Read on!

 - Millennials value freedom and independence.
 That’s why 72% make a conscious decision to be single for a period of time.
 (Tinder)